Stella Zambalis

-Stella Zambalis is an American spinto soprano born in Cleveland, Ohio.
+Stella Zambalis (born July 1957) is an American spinto soprano born in Cleveland, Ohio.
 She has been called one of the best sopranos in the world today.

 Education and early career

-Zambalis began her studies with Greek mezzo-soprano Elena Nikolaidi at Florida State University.
+Zambalis graduated from Clearwater High School in 1975.
+She began her studies with Greek mezzo-soprano Elena Nikolaidi at Florida State University.
 Zambalis moved to Houston along with Nikolaidi where she became a member of the Houston Grand Opera young artist program.
 She was the 1983 winner of the Metropolitan Opera National Council Auditions.
 She began her career as a mezzo-soprano and switched to soprano in the mid 1990s.

 Recordings

 She can be heard on the 1984 Leonard Bernstein recording of West Side Story, 1992 Metropolitan Opera recording of Mozart's Marriage of Figaro (Levine), Tchaikovsky's Romeo and Juliet: Overture Fantasy for Bridge Records and on Dvorak's three complete solo song cycles for the Opus record label.